canonical/charmed-magma/docs/tutorial/04_integrating_magma_access_gateway_with_magma_orchestrator.md

 ### Create a network in the `magma-test` organization:

 1. Login to the `magma-test` organization at this address: `https://magma-test.nms.<your domain>`.
 Use the credentials from the previous step.
-2. On the left pane, click on "Networks"
-3. Click on "Add Network"
+2. Click on "Add Network"
 4. Fill in the following values:
     * Network ID: `my-network`
     * Network Name: `my-network`